mrdk/mind/doc/data.rst

    address of its :word:`eos` routine.
 The routine has the signature ( *stream* -- *bool* ).

-.. word:: >#eos		( 'textstream -- addr ) |K|

-      	The TOS contains the address of a textstream structure: compute the address of its :word:`eos` field.
-The field is one cell wide and contains the "end of stream" constant of this textstream.

 .. word:: >line#	( 'textstream -- addr ) |K|

       	The TOS contains the address of a textstream structure: